cbureau-gpsea/kiosk_ubuntu/README.md

 Now, the computer turn on automatically in kiosk mode.
 You can turn off the computer or change user with the shortcut CTRL+ALT+SUPPR.

-If you want to make changes and need access to the kiosk user, copy/paste the contents of the file ***'enable_shortcuts.sh'*** into the terminal to re-enable the shortcuts.
+If you want to make changes and need access to the kiosk user, execute the file ***'enable_shortcuts.sh'*** into the terminal to re-enable the shortcuts.
 Shortcuts will be disabled on next reboot.